 Adjusted Balance Method

 This method is much simpler to calculate, and can result in lower interest than the previous methods discussed, but it’s rarely used by credit card issuers.
+They probably don’t use it because it allows you to avoid interest completely as long as you pay off the full balance on your monthly statement some time during the billing cycle.

 With this method, you start with the balance at the beginning of your billing cycle, then subtract any payments you made during the billing cycle.
 Since there’s a grace period on new purchases, those aren’t added.